haidershah/disaster-response/README.md

 ### Files

+app/template/master.html - main page of web app

+app/template/go.html - classification result page of web app

+app/run.py - a Flask web app that runs the model on new messages and data visualization.

+data/disaster_categories.csv - data to process

+data/disaster_messages.csv - data to process

-data/process_data.py: includes a data cleaning pipeline that:
+data/process_data.py - a data cleaning pipeline that:

 - Loads the messages and categories datasets
 - Merges the two datasets
 - Cleans the data
 - Stores it in a SQLite database

+data/InsertDatabaseName.db - database to save clean data to

 models/train_classifier.py: includes a machine learning pipeline that: